Westmoreland (1791 ship): Career

 In June, Westmoreland, Goodall, master, recaptured Eliza and sent her to Liverpool.
 Eliza had been sailing from Waterford to Newfoundland when a Spanish privateer had captured her off Cape Clear.

-2nd slave voyage (1806–1807): Captain Henry Tryer sailed from Liverpool on 6 March 1806.
-Westmoreland acquired her slaves at Lagos Onim.
-She arrived at Berbice on 8 August with 218 slaves.
+2nd voyage transporting enslaved people (1806–1807): Captain Henry Tryer sailed from Liverpool on 6 March 1806.
+Westmoreland acquired captives at Lagos Onim.
+She arrived at Berbice on 8 August with 218 captives.
 She sailed from Berbice on 3 February 1807 and arrived back at Liverpool on 16 April.
 She had left Liverpool with 33 crew members and she suffered nine crew deaths on the voyage.

 Fate

 Westmoreland was last listed in 1814.